-The Health & Society Scholars Program at Harvard University is an interdisciplinary university initiative that integrates activities from four schools, each with a national reputation for academic excellence: The School of Public Health, the John F. Kennedy School of Government, the Medical School and the Faculty of Arts and Sciences.
+The RWJF Health & Society Scholars Program at Harvard University is an interdisciplinary university initiative that integrates activities from four schools, each with a national reputation for academic excellence: the Harvard T.H.
+Chan School of Public Health, the Harvard Kennedy School of Government, Harvard Medical School and the Harvard Faculty of Arts and Sciences.
 Based on a foundation of five core disciplines — social epidemiology, public policy, sociology, psychology, and neuroscience — our training program brings together some of the world’s most renowned academics in those fields.

 The two-year program at Harvard is structured to provide each scholar with the following competencies: